shariq1989/cookbook/content/recipe/french_onion_soup.md

 * 2 Thyme Sprigs
 * 1 Bay Leaf
 * 1 tsp [Fish Sauce](https://amzn.to/3jMYZdj)
-* 1 medium Garlic Clove, punctured
+* 1 medium Garlic Clove, punctured, for the toast
 * 1 lb [Gruyere Cheese](https://amzn.to/3aZfe2E), grated

 #### INSTRUCTIONS

 For the Soup:

 1. Melt the butter in an [Instant Pot](https://amzn.to/3qfNYCZ) on saute mode.
 Add the onions and baking powder, stir to combine.
 Season with salt and pepper.
-Cook, stirring, until onions soften and begin to release liquid, about 3 minutes.
+Cook, stirring, until onions soften and release liquid, about 3 minutes.
-2. Seal the Instant Pot lid and cook on high pressure for 20 minutes with a quick release.
+2. Seal the Instant Pot lid and cook on manual high pressure for 20 minutes with a quick release.
-3. Continue cooking with the lid off, stirring constantly, until the liquid inside is reduced and the onions become brown and sticky, about 5 minutes.
+3. Continue cooking with the lid off, stirring constantly, until the liquid inside reduces and the onions become brown and sticky about 5 minutes.
 4. Add the sherry and bring the mixture to a simmer, scraping up any brown bits left behind by the onion.
 Cook until the alcohol smell is mostly gone, about 3 minutes.
-5. Next, add the water and Better Than Bouillion, thyme sprigs, and bay leaf.
+5. Next, add the water, Better Than Bouillion, thyme sprigs, and bay leaf.
 Bring to a simmer for 10 minutes.
 6. Stir in the fish sauce and season with salt and pepper, to taste.
 Discard thyme sprigs and bay leaf before serving.

 To Serve:

-1. Move the oven rack to the top position and preheat the broiler to high.
+1. Move the oven rack to the top position and preheat the broiler on high.
-2. Butter the baguette slices and rub them with the garlic clove until fragrant.
+2. Butter the baguette slices and rub them with the punctured garlic clove.
 3. Spoon broth into the bottom of 4 oven-safe bowls, sprinkle with Gruyère, and then top with the baguette slices.
 Spoon a bit more broth overtop.
 4. Cover with the remaining Gruyère and set bowls onto a rimmed baking sheet.
+Place the sheet into the oven.
-5. Broil the soup until the cheese is melted and brown spots begin to appear, if you can wait that long.
+5. Broil until the cheese is melted and brown spots begin to appear if you can wait that long.
+I usually cannot.

 #### ABOUT THE MEAL

-French Onion Soup is a timeless classic and also happens to be one of my go-to comfort foods.
-It's a perfect meal for those cold and snowy days, which are common here in Colorado during the winter.
-You can use any onions for this soup, but I recommend using sweet onions because of the flavor they release and the ease with which they caramelize.
+French onion soup is a timeless classic and also happens to be on the list of my favorite comfort foods.
+It's the perfect meal for those chilly days that make you want to curl up with a warm bowl of soup.

-By the way, did I tell you about that one time I saved a little girl's life from a flying bowl of steaming hot french onion soup?
-I may have received some second-degree burns to my forearm by jumping in front of her, but I sure felt like a superhero that day.
-I think about this every time I make french onion soup.
+WHAT MAIN INGREDIENTS ARE NEEDED FOR THIS DISH?
+Onions: You can use any onion, but I highly recommend using the Vidalia variety.
+I prefer the sweetness they release and the ease with which they caramelize.
+Classically, French onion soup is made with yellow onion.

+Butter: This is the testiest and most French way to carmelize your onions.
+Because caramelization is the most important step in building the flavor of French onion soup, I encourage you to splurge for higher quality butter like Kerrygold.
+You won't regret it.

+Bread: Again, you can use any bread, but I recommended slicing up a delicious baguette, buttering that thing up, and using it to top your soup.

+Cheese: The classic choice for French onion soup is Gruyere and I do not deviate from that.
+However, you could substitute asiago or parmesan.

+IS FRENCH ONION SOUP VEGETARIAN?
+IS FRENCH ONION SOUP VEGAN?
+Made the traditional way, no. However, you can make some easy substitutions that will not take away the classic flavor of the soup:

+Butter: Use olive oil or vegan butter to caramelize the onions instead.
+Beef Brother: Substitute with a vegetarian broth.
+I highly recommend using a mushroom-based broth or the vegetable flavored Better than Bouillion.
+Fish Sauce: You can use either Worcestershire or marmite.
+Cheese: If making vegan, reach for a block of vegan cheese and use that to top the soup.

+CAN I FREEZE FRENCH ONION SOUP?
+Yes, you sure can.
+First, let the soup completely cool, then add it to a freezer-safe container.
+It's as easy as that and it can freeze for up to 3 months.
+When you're ready to at, pull it out of the freezer and let it defrost in the refrigerator overnight.
+When you're ready to serve, warm up the soup on a stovetop and skip to the, to serve, part of the instructions.